Are you looking to run faster? Here are two essential things all runners must know.

 Put the ORS Running Pace Calculator to Work for You

-If you want to run faster and feel like you’ve tried everything with no results, I encourage you to give this approach to improving your running speed a try.
-Just set a realistic goal using the ORS Running Pace Calculator, then work on optimizing your cadence and maximizing your stride.
+If you want to run faster and feel like you’ve tried everything with no results, I encourage you to pay attention to these two essential things all runners must know.
+Just set a realistic goal using the ORS calculator, then work on optimizing your cadence and maximizing your stride.

 You’ll be glad that you did.